WibblyGhost/solar_logger/README.md

 ### Setup

-To start, fill out the `solar.env` template file with personal secrets and copy them to the base directory.
+To start, fill out the `.env` template file with personal secrets and copy them to the base directory.
 Then after running a Docker compose it will use the environmental variables to start the service and start writing data into Influx.
 You can run the Docker build commands either through the `docker-compose.yml` or `solar-logger-build.ps1` files and both will mount a config and output volume under `/docker-solar-logger/`.

 ### Summary